BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique prints and antique maps.

-Maps and antique prints
+Antique maps and prints

-As a rule, those collectors stored their treasured collections in albums or purpose built cabinets.
+Those collectors stored their treasured collections in albums or purpose built cabinets.

-This meant their collections were stored at a constant temperature and rarely exposed to direct sunlight.
+These collections were stored at a constant temperature and rarely exposed to direct sunlight.

 The rising popularity of antique prints and maps means that many are now bought specifically to decorate the home.

-Which has given rise to signicant issues for the care and conservation of maps and prints.
+This has given rise to signicant issues for the care and conservation of maps and prints.

-Where possible antique maps and prints should be backed and mounted with acid-free card.
+Antique maps and prints should be backed and mounted with acid-free card.

 BADA recommend using Museum Board as a mount, which is made of 100% cotton fibre.